 Once you are asleep, you will have a blood pressure cuff on your arm to measure your blood pressure and ECG leads attached to your chest to check on your heart throughout your operation.
-You will be given some oxygen during and maybe after your operation and you may also have a warming blanket.
+You may be given some oxygen during and after your operation and may also have a warming blanket.